About the organization

-Lead the development of strategies for framing what equitable access to capital looks like for MACED, and proposing realistic, yet bold goals to reach people/communities who have traditionally been left out.
+Lead the development of strategies to facilitate equitable access to capital, proposing realistic, yet bold goals to reach people/communities who have traditionally been underserved.

-Work with the Communications team to actively market MACED’s lending programs, plan campaigns and provide information on the lending program for external communications and marketing; provide clear internal communication organization wide regarding the lending program’s role in our vision and organizational goals.
+Work with the Communications team to actively market Mountain Association’s lending programs, plan campaigns and provide information on the lending program for external communications and marketing; provide clear internal communication organization-wide regarding the lending program’s role in our vision and organizational goals.
 Empower and work with staff to communicate about the impact of our work and share our stories.

 Minimum of five years of experience working in lending or commensurate experience in a related field, including experience in the following: financial analysis; leading teams; skillfully and respectfully supervising the work of others; project design, planning and management, including budget responsibility; leveraging technology and data to drive results; and developing program strategy to align with organizational mission and goals.

 Minimum of a four-year college degree in business, economics, community development, management, or a related field.